agrogan1/dataviz/data-driven-report-demo/README.md

 ## RMarkdown

 RMarkdown is an almost *magical* system that allows you to create documents in multiple formats.
 These documents may be driven by data, or contain no data whatsoever.
-With the click of a button, the same content can be written out to multiple formats: HTML web pages; Gitbook web books; PDF documents; ebub ebooks.
+With the click of a button, the same content can be written out (*knit*) to multiple formats: HTML web pages; Gitbook web books; PDF documents; ebub ebooks.

+These different document formats will be *knit* using the most up to date data from the data source, meaning that documents can in some sense be *self-updating*.

 The RMarkdown system allows rapid updating of timely content into multiple output formats.